LatroServices/FMPlus/index.md

 Welcome to FM+ web app documentation.

 ## About FM+
-FM+ is LATRO's newest DEFEND technology that includes Bypass Shield among other teleco fraud use cases like SMS Blaster.
+FM+ is LATRO's latest DEFEND technology, featuring Bypass Shield and advanced fraud prevention capabilities, including Chain Rules and machine learning models.

 ## Documentation Overview
 This documentation is intened to be used by the FM+ web app users to serve as a guide for the different pages and functional features.
 The documentation includes: